kushal-10/inventory-dynamics/docs/single_sourcing/single_neural.rst

 .. code-block:: python

-    # Calculate the optimal order quantity for applications
     controller_neural.predict(current_inventory=10, past_orders=[])

 If the lead-time value is greater than 0, one has to specify the corresponding `past_orders`.